Native American Facts For Kids was written for young people learning about the Omaha Indian

 played by Plains Indian kids.

-An Omaha mother traditionally carried a young child in a
+An Omaha mother traditionally traveled with a baby or young child in a

 on her back--a custom which many American parents have

 What were men and women's roles in the Omaha tribe?

 Omaha men were hunters and sometimes went to war to protect their families.
 Omaha women were farmers

 and also built and transported teepees.

 Only men became Omaha chiefs, but both genders took part in storytelling, artwork and music, and traditional medicine.